Killing of Jonathan Ferrell

 On September 14, 2013, Jonathan Ferrell (born October 11, 1988), a 24-year-old former college football player for the Florida A&M University Rattlers was involved in a car crash.
-When police arrived, he ran towards them and was shot by police officer Randall "Wes" Kerrick in Charlotte, North Carolina.
+When police arrived, he ran towards them and was shot by police officer Randall "Wes" Kerrick in Charlotte, North Carolina, United States.
 Kerrick was charged with voluntary manslaughter, but the jury deadlocked and he was not retried.
 Police dashcam footage of the incident was released to the public.

 Shooting

 Ferrell, a black man, was unarmed at the time he was shot.
 While giving a co-worker a lift home on the night of September 14, 2013, he crashed his car.
 Witnesses testified that Ferrell walked to the nearby home of Sarah McCartney after the accident and pounded on the door seeking help.
 McCartney thought Ferrell was trying to break in and called 911.
 Three officers came.

 Ferrell then ran towards them, whereupon one of the officers, Thornel Little, fired a taser at Ferrell and missed.
 Little testified that Ferrell had said "shoot me" twice as he ran up on the officers.
 Kerrick then opened fire on Ferrell, shooting him twelve times and killing him, fearing that the subject had a weapon or was otherwise displaying opportunity, capability, and intent to seriously harm Kerrick and his fellow officers.

 A toxicology test of Ferrell's blood showed a blood alcohol level within the legal limit for driving.